 - The important stages to a user focused implementation

 Ready to drink from a fire hose?
-In this session, Shawn, Benny, and Ruben - a group collective of like-minded IT professionals - will share their insights, best practices, and unfiltered thoughts about graphics for virtual desktops and apps.
-More and more customers see the benefits of these solutions.
+Shawn, Benny and Ruben, a group collective of like-minded IT professionals, will get you up-to-speed with graphics for Virtual Desktops and Apps by sharing their insights, best practices, and unfiltered thoughts around these solutions.
 There are several important players in this market space, and from a marketing perspective these solutions have a lot in common.
-This presentation is based on industry analysis, customer cases, and covers the “VDwhy”, “VDcry”, and the various use-case scenarios of graphics for Virtual Desktop and Apps.
-Attendees will get an overview of GPU technology partners and the differences between Citrix, Microsoft, and VMware graphics solutions.
-With more than 5000 videos available, we picked the most relevant videos to show the differences of various hypervisors, remote display protocols, API support, and the impact in the LAN and WAN.
-With our unique content and insights, this session will be fun and filled with awesome information for everyone interested in desktop virtualization.
-You will leave this session packed with great content and some nice giveaways.
-A session you don’t want to miss.
+The session is based on industry analysis, customer cases, and covers the VDwhy, VDCry, and various use-case scenarios of graphics for Virtual Desktop and Apps.
+With more than 5000 videos available, we picked the most relevant videos to show the differences of various Hypervisors, Remote Display Protocols, API support and the impact in LAN and WAN.
+Filled with unique content and insights, this session will be fun-filled with awesome information for anyone interested in Desktop Virtualization.
+Discussion will focus on:

 - VDWhy, VDCry and understanding the difference